plastic-labs/plastic-labs.github.io/content/blog/Achieving SOTA on OpenToM with DSPy.md

 > Ryker stood there, silently observing Connor's actions, his curiosity piqued.\n\nAnd that was the end of the story.

 That's it?
-What was it about Ryker's affinity for raincoats that piqued curiosity when it was hung up?
+What was it about Ryker's affinity for raincoats that piqued his curiosity when it was hung up?
 Why would the story end there?
 The same thing basically happened in the first story, with Paxton throwing away the socks and Anderson never knowing about it.

 In manually inspecting both the dataset and the augmented examples, it's clear that GPT-4 (the model used to generate the narratives) had a tendency to dramatize things.
 But it's still unclear as to why these examples (along with 16 others) were useful in increasing task performance.
 To borrow a quote from [Battle and Gollapudi](https://arxiv.org/pdf/2402.10949.pdf), "the only real trend may be no trend".
 Maybe counterintuitively, this is still an important result.